uds5501/mindpalace/_posts/2025-04-19-craq-reading.md

 So it's not really self-sufficient, is it?
 It requires an external entity to maintain the topology and roles of the nodes in the chain.
 The paper suggests **Zookeeper** to handle the topology.
 The video suggests **Raft** or **Paxos** can do the trick as well.
+What they'll do is that they will maintain the topology of the nodes and their roles.
+Each node can subscribe to these entities to get the latest topology and accordingly send the writes / send the acks to the right nodes.

+So, even if the writes / back props are failing in the event of partitions, the node will be expected to keep retrying until the zookeeper sends a change in topology notification, hence avoiding split-brain scenarios.

 ### If we need to use Raft anyway, why use CRAQ at all?
 1. CRAQ is a **read-optimized** solution, and it does not require the leader to be involved in the reads.